If the SDA has been re-gazetted by the DHHS, the rules and duties set out in the Disability Act 2006 still apply to existing residential statements.

 Re-gazettal of SDA

-This short-term arrangement means existing residential statements for residents remain valid after 1 January 2020.
+Existing residential statements for residents remain valid after 1 January 2020.
 Providers must comply with the rules and duties set out in the Disability Act 2006.

 Providers can contact the DHHS for more information about re-gazzetals.